prashant-mahanta/chatbot/README.md

 # chatbot
 This project is developed using Django framework.

-Rest API for message communication.
+Rest API for inserting and retriving data from database (used djangorestframework).

 ``path('api-message/', ChatAppView.as_view(), name="ChatAppView")``